danuntu/hulseysurveillance.com/README.md

-# Hulsey Surveillance Solutions, LLC — Starter Site
+# HSS Site (Mobile-Optimized)

-This is a static site ready for GitHub Pages and later migration to your Ubuntu server.

-## How to use
-1. Drop your logo file at `assets/logo.png` (PNG with transparent background works great).
-2. Edit `index.html` and `style.css` if you want to tweak text and colors.
-3. Push to GitHub and enable **Settings → Pages** (Deploy from branch).
-4. In Namecheap DNS, point `www` to your GitHub Pages and set A records for the root if desired.

-Contact info is set to:
+This package includes a mobile-friendly header with hamburger menu, gradient/shimmer branding, and responsive layout.
+Upload these files to your GitHub repository (root).
+Place your logo at `assets/logo.png`.

+Files:
+- index.html
-- Phone: (318) 312-1510
+- style.css
-- Email: hulsey.hss@gmail.com
+- assets/favicon.svg
-- Address: 1727 Sycamore St., Jena, LA 71342